-- · Possible tightening of government spending in response to rising inflation - Continued availability of government financial support with soaring energy prices - Availability of specific funding for increased Teachers' Pension Scheme employer's contribution rates.
+- Possible tightening of government spending in response to high inflation. - Availability of specific funding for increased Teachers' Pension Scheme employer's contribution rates. - Increased localisation following devolution of the Adult Education Budget to the GLA. - The threat of increased competition from schools and HE institutions.